companyofwords/bun-is-good-init/README.md

 ## Just the way my grandpappy (or elderly Node JS developer colleagues) did it

-...tumble weed tumble weed...Bun is still as of writing on version 1 - so will very much evolve...but here I have started to translate over...
+...tumble weed tumble weed...Bun is still as of writing on version 1 - so will very much evolve...but here I have started to translate over previous Node JS endeavours, obviously with a bit of a sprinkling of that new Bun shizzle...
 Currently this is very experimental as we find our way so bear with me.

 ## Getting Started / Basics Info